 - brown sugar, chili powder, salt

-- Chop peaches, seeded tomatoes, jalapeno, red bell pepper, onion, and cilantro.
+- Chop peaches, seeded tomatoes, jalapeno, red bell pepper, onion, fresh garlic, and cilantro.
 Transfer them into a large bowl.

 - Serve immediately or refrigerate until ready to serve.

 Store homemade salsa in an air tight container.
 It will last 5-7 days in the refrigerator.

 You can buy frozen peaches year round regardless of the seasons.
 Frozen peaches are frozen at their ripest point.

 They are less work to work with because they are already cleaned and peeled.

 They are easier to chop frozen because of their firmness.